 ⚠️ Full spoilers for Fourth Wing, Iron Flame, and Onyx Storm.
-If you’re not caught up: close this, go read them, and come back when you’re ready to be emotionally compromised.
+If you’re not caught up: close this, go read them, and come back when you’re ready to put on your tin foil hat.

 Part one of this series was for the “sensible” Fourth Wing theories, the ones with receipts, decent internal logic, and a reasonable shot at becoming canon.
 This is not that post.
-(If you want to see that post, check out the top theories for book 4 here.)
+(If you want to see that post, check out the top theories for book 4 here, or more Fourth Wing conspiracy takes, I got you covered.)

 These are the wildest Fourth Wing and Onyx Storm fan theories readers are still screaming about in 2026.
-Maybe we’ve got it all figured out?
+And maybe we’ve got it all figured out?
 (After Onyx Storm, I think we all know that’s impossible).

 Check out the Romantasy Recs hub if you’re looking for more recs while waiting for book 4 to drop, or check out Books Like Fourth Wing to scratch that itch.